Same-sex marriage in Ecuador: Background

-During a series of interviews with local newspaper El Universo before the 2013 general election, two of the eight presidential candidates expressed their support for same-sex marriage: leftist candidates Alberto Acosta from the Plurinational Unity of the Lefts, and Norman Wray from the Ruptura 25 movement.
+During a series of interviews with local newspaper El Universo before the 2013 general election, two of the eight presidential candidates expressed their support for same-sex marriage: leftist candidates Alberto Acosta Espinoza from the Plurinational Unity of the Lefts, and Norman Wray from the Ruptura 25 movement.
 President Rafael Correa did not participate in the interviews.
 However, in a 2011 interview for Radio France Internationale, Correa said that he "couldn't accept" same-sex marriage or abortion, although when asked if he would oppose legislation legalizing either of them, he referred only to abortion when saying that he would certainly oppose it.
 On 17 February 2013, President Correa was reelected by a wide margin.
 On 23 May 2013, he reiterated his opposition to same-sex marriage.

-On 4 March 2016, the Provincial Government of Azuay unanimously approved an ordinance allowing symbolic same-sex marriages.
-The ordinance allowed same-sex couples to register their marriage with the Azuay Provincial Civil Registry, but the marriages were only symbolic with no legal effect.
+On 4 March 2016, Azuay's provincial government unanimously approved an ordinance allowing symbolic same-sex marriages.
+The ordinance allowed same-sex couples to register their marriage with the provincial civil registry, but the marriages were only symbolic with no legal effect.
 The first symbolic marriage was held in late June 2016 in Cuenca.

-Before the 2017 presidential election, Paco Moncayo, candidate for the Democratic Left, said there should be a national debate on the legalisation of same-sex marriage.
+Ahead of the 2017 presidential election, Paco Moncayo, candidate for the Democratic Left, called for a national debate on the legalisation of same-sex marriage.
 The election was won by Lenín Moreno, candidate for the PAIS Alliance, whose position on same-sex marriage was unknown, as he had refused to answer questions on the issue from activist Pamela Troya.

 Legalization process

-On 5 August 2013, LGBT groups launched a nationwide campaign under the name Matrimonio Civil Igualitario (Equal Civil Marriage), seeking to legalize same-sex marriage in Ecuador.
+On 5 August 2013, LGBT groups launched a nationwide campaign under the name Matrimonio Civil Igualitario ("Equal Civil Marriage"), seeking to legalize same-sex marriage in Ecuador.
 A marriage petition was launched by activist Pamela Troya and her partner at the civil registry office in Quito.
-The petition was rejected days later, citing the country's Constitution and Civil Code.
+The petition was rejected days later, citing the Constitution and Civil Code.
 The couple announced on 8 August that they would file a lawsuit asking a judge to order the civil registry to marry them.
 The lawsuit was filed on 13 August 2013, for review by the Constitutional Court, and focused heavily on the Inter-American Court of Human Rights' decision in Atala Riffo and Daughters v.
 Chile, which held that sexual orientation is a suspect classification.

-On 26 August 2013, a different couple went to the civil registry office in Guayaquil asking to be married.
+On 26 August 2013, another couple applied to be married at the civil registry office in Guayaquil.
 The couple, Santiago Vinces and Fernando Saltos, marched through the city to the civil registry office with a convoy of activists and supporters, including actress Érika Vélez.
 Their marriage petition was denied three days later, citing the same reasons given to the first couple.